Ultimate Logo API Guide in 2026: Which Free Company Logo API to Pick, And When Paying Is Actually Worth It

 - cleaner frontend ergonomics for customer-facing apps

-That is real value if your frontend team actually cares about rendering details.
+If your frontend team cares about rendering details, that has value.

 What I don’t like

-Pricing is also reasonable for a paid tool, but many teams are still solving a $0 problem with a $400 or $1,800 answer.
+Pricing is also reasonable for a paid tool.
+But a lot of teams are still solving a $0 problem with a $400 or $1,800 answer.

 Best for

-- Customer-facing SaaS where SVG or theme control truly matters
+- Customer-facing SaaS where SVG or theme control really matters

-- Products where polish is part of the product value
+- Products where presentation quality is part of the product value

 Logo.dev is good.
-I just think a lot of teams buying it are solving a $0 problem with a $400 to $1,800 answer.
+I just think a lot of teams buying it are buying polish first and asking whether they need it second.

 What I like

-Brandfetch is stronger when logos are only one part of the job.
+Brandfetch is better when logos are one part of a bigger job.

 What I don’t like

-The deeper you go into Brandfetch, the clearer it becomes this is not just a logo utility.
+The deeper you go, the clearer it becomes this is a broader brand-data product.

-That is fine if you need it.
-It is overkill if you do not.
+That is good if you need it.
+It is overkill if all you need is a logo next to a company name.

 Best for